5 Meaningful Ways To Evaluate Your Brand’s Engagement Rate + Calculations

 Engagement rate by views is a great way to track whether or not your video content is getting engagement.
 However, it often counts multiple views by one person as new views, so keep this in mind as it may skew your data somewhat.

-Brands Turn to Popular Pays for the Content and Influencers Who Spark Engagement
+Brands Turn to From Popular Pays for the Content and Influencers Who Spark Engagement

 We’ve discussed some of the most common engagement rate formulas.
 The biggest lesson we want you to take away from this article is that you can’t use these formulae in isolation.
 They should be used collectively to help you get a true sense of an influencer’s performance.
 You can even use these formulas to measure the performance of your brand’s social media profiles so that you can strive to improve engagement across your branded accounts as well.